Why must auditors be registered?

 Something has happened that may affect my registration, what do I do?

-You must inform us of changes to your circumstances that may materially affect your registration.
+You must inform us within 14 days of changes to your circumstances that may materially affect your registration.
 There are penalties for failing to inform.

 When can an application for registration be approved?